-Ed Steckley is a Reuben Award winning illustrator in New York City, specializing in illustration for children books, product packaging and advertising.
+Ed Steckley is a Reuben Award winning illustrator in New York City, specializing in humorous illustration for magazines, children books, product packaging and advertising.

-Clients include Spinmaster Toys, Abrams Books, Mad Magazine, lots of smaller magazines, more ad agencies than he’d care to shake a stick at, and has had artwork in a handful of galleries in the greater NYC area.
+He’s a regular contributor to Mad Magazine, also Spinmaster Toys, Abrams Books, more ad agencies than he’d care to shake a stick at, and has had artwork in galleries around the country.

 He is a member of the National Cartoonists Society, the Society of Illustrators and the International Society of Caricature Artists.
-He got into all during coincidental severe standards lapses at these organizations.
-Ed’s also currently the President of the Manhatten chapter of the National Cartoonist Society.
+Ed’s also currently the President of the Manhattan chapter of the National Cartoonist Society.

 When is the live session?